-The course provides broad exposure to fundamental skills in using the Python programming language.
-It is mainly designed for Electrical and Computer engineering students and will differ from other programming and python classes.
-Course topics include basic mathematical operations, string /array operations, lists, functions, standard libraries in python, files/folder operations, extracting and parsing data, data visualization techniques (graphs, tables, charts), and interfacing basic hardware such as sensors and microcontrollers for data collection and storage.
-The course will also have an introduction to the python OpenCV library for computer vision, networking socket libraries, and machine learning library.
+The course provides broad exposure to Python programming to solve ECE-related problems.
+Course topics include basic mathematical operations, string /array operations, lists, functions, standard libraries in Python, files/folder operations, extracting and parsing data, data visualization techniques (graphs, tables, charts), and interfacing basic hardware such as sensors and microcontrollers for data collection and storage.
+The course will also have an introduction to the Python OpenCV library for computer vision, networking socket libraries, and machine learning libraries.
+Thus, the course is mainly designed for Electrical and Computer Engineering students at an advanced level of programming knowledge, not an introductory level of programming, and will differ from other programming and Python classes due to topics in embedded hardware interfacing, computer networking, and Computer Vision.
+Please see a detailed list of topics and learning outcomes to learn more about the course.